 Labouring to plasterers is the most physically demanding job I’ve ever had.
-In fact it is (and construction jobs in general) probably one of the most physically demanding jobs in the world
+In fact, it is (and construction jobs in general) probably one of the most physically demanding jobs in the world.

-After a day’s work I would come home drained, covered head to toe in dirt and dust and with a hunger I’d never experienced before.
+After a day’s work, I would come home drained, covered head to toe in dirt and dust and with a hunger I’d never experienced before.

-Those early years working outside in the long, cold and dark northern winters toughened me up and provided me with a mental toughness I still channel today.
+Those early years working outside in the long, cold and dark northern winters toughened me up and provided me with a mental toughness I can still channel today.

 I look back on this time fondly and even now, as I write this, I feel myself choking with pride.

 Would I like to still be doing it?
 Hell no, but as Freud said, ‘One day, in retrospect, the struggle will strike you as the most beautiful.”

 Whatever your struggle, try to enjoy it if you’re working to get past it.

 Needless to say from the ages 16 to 23 I had very little opportunity to engage my brain academically or hone my writing skills in any way.

 And why would I want to?
 My life consisted of work, pubs, clubs and all those other vices.